Atelocollagen IOC medicine

 1. Introduction

-Collagen, the main structural protein in connective tissue, is a key ingredient supporting tissue regeneration and healing.
+Collagen, the main structural protein in connective tissue, is a key component supporting tissue regeneration and healing.
 Atelocollagen, obtained by enzymatic removal of telopeptides from native collagen, is characterized by a minimized ability to induce an immune response.
 Its biocompatibility and biodegradability make it ideal for medical applications where traditional biomaterials could provoke transplant rejection or allergic reactions.

 2. Atelocollagen in oral surgery